 Great Southern Seascapes

 The southern coastlines of temperate Australia are home to some of the most diverse collections of underwater seascapes in the world.
-From giant kelp forests, to vast seagrass meadows, cool-water corals and kaleidoscopic sponge gardens, 85 percent of the estimated 12,000 marine species here are found nowhere else on Earth.
+From giant kelp forests, to vast seagrass meadows, high-latitude mangroves, cool-water corals and kaleidoscopic sponge gardens, 85 percent of the estimated 12,000 marine species here are found nowhere else on Earth.

 These seascapes provide over 19 million Australians (80 percent of the total population) and five-out-of-eight capital cities with fresh seafood, abundant recreational opportunities and critical waste treatment and removal.
 Paradoxically, however, southern seascapes are also known as the “forgotten coastlines.”
 Until now, relatively little attention has been paid to protecting or restoring coastal habitats and the essential human services they provide.